 …if [the murderer] strikes him out of hatred or throws something at him intentionally so that he dies, or with enmity he strikes him with his hand and he dies, the one who struck him must surely be put to death, for he is a murderer.
 The avenger of blood must kill the murderer when he meets him.
 But if he strikes him suddenly, without enmity, or throws anything at him unintentionally, or with any stone large enough that a man could die, without seeing him, and throws it at him, and he dies, even though he was not his enemy nor sought his harm, then the community must judge between the slayer and the avenger of blood according to these decisions.
 The community must deliver the slayer out of the hand of the avenger of blood…

 It surprised me to realize that Jesus hadn’t invented a novel thing when He said, You have heard that it was said to an older generation, ‘Do not murder,’ and ‘whoever murders will be subjected to judgment.’
-But I say to you that anyone who is angry with a brother7 will be subjected to judgment.8 The hatred or enmity was what was supposed to be punished, even more so than the killing itself, in his law.
+But I say to you that anyone who is angry with a brother will be subjected to judgment.
+The hatred or enmity was what was supposed to be punished, even more so than the killing itself, in his law.
 So, though the Ammonites actually killed Uriah in battle, because Joab withdrew support from him, it was David’s enmity toward Uriah that made David the actual murderer.

 Certainly you do not want a sacrifice, David’s song continued, or else I would offer it; you do not desire a burnt sacrifice.
-The sacrifices God desires are a humble spirit – O God, a humble and repentant heart you will not reject.9 And Jesus told a parable about a tax collector who stood far off and would not even look up to heaven, but beat his breast and said, “God, be merciful to me, sinner that I am!”
-I tell you that this man went down to his home justified (δεδικαιωμένος, a form of δικαιόω) rather than the Pharisee.10
+The sacrifices God desires are a humble spirit – O God, a humble and repentant heart you will not reject.
+And Jesus told a parable about a tax collector who stood far off and would not even look up to heaven, but beat his breast and said, “God, be merciful to me, sinner that I am!”
+I tell you that this man went down to his home justified (δεδικαιωμένος, a form of δικαιόω) rather than the Pharisee.

 Just as Achan’s sin impacted not only his own family but the whole nation, David’s attention focused last on Israel and its capital Jerusalem: Because you favor Zion, do what is good for her!
 Fortify the walls of Jerusalem!
-Then you will accept the proper sacrifices, burnt sacrifices and whole offerings; then bulls will be sacrificed on your altar.11
+Then you will accept the proper sacrifices, burnt sacrifices and whole offerings; then bulls will be sacrificed on your altar.

 These are the circumstances when God named Solomon Jedidiah: So David comforted his wife Bathsheba, after their first child died.
-He went to her and had marital relations with her.12 So here are the same two people doing exactly the same thing they did before.
-She gave birth to a son, and David named him Solomon.13 So the same two people did exactly the same thing with exactly the same result, but everything is different.
-Now the Lord loved the child and sent word through Nathan the prophet that he should be named Jedidiah for the Lord’s sake.14 According to the footnote Jedidiah means “loved by the Lord.”
+He went to her and had marital relations with her.
+So here are the same two people doing exactly the same thing they did before.
+She gave birth to a son, and David named him Solomon.
+So the same two people did exactly the same thing with exactly the same result, but everything is different.
+Now the Lord loved the child and sent word through Nathan the prophet that he should be named Jedidiah for the Lord’s sake.
+According to the footnote Jedidiah means “loved by the Lord.”

 Obviously this message from the Lord meant more to David and Bathsheba than it could ever mean to Solomon.
 But I want to recall how much it meant to the Lord.
 Even after Solomon broke every rule God gave the kings of Israel, the Lord said to Solomon, “Because you insist on doing these things and have not kept the covenantal rules I gave you, I will surely tear the kingdom away from you and give it to your servant.
-However, for your father David’s sake I will not do this while you are alive.”15
+However, for your father David’s sake I will not do this while you are alive.”

 As far as anyone knew David was already dead.
 But I consider Jesus’ enigmatic statement to the Sadduccees, You are deceived, because you don’t know the scriptures or the power of God…have you not read what was spoken to you by God, “I am the God of Abraham, the God of Isaac, and the God of Jacob”?
-He16 is not the God of the dead but of the living!17
+He is not the God of the dead but of the living!

 Jesus quoted from Exodus.
 When He spoke these words to Moses it was several hundred years since Abraham, Isaac and Jacob had died as far as anyone on this planet knew.
 But Luke dispelled the enigma of Jesus’ words when he related the story in his Gospel.
-The entire quote read, Now he is not God of the dead, but of the living, for all live before him.18
+The entire quote read, Now he is not God of the dead, but of the living, for all live before him.

 In other words, one who believes Jesus finds yet another element of the Gospel here.
 God continued to show his love for Jedidiah throughout Solomon’s lifetime for the sake of all that meant to the man after his own heart, the living David.
 It is hard to imagine a more beautiful demonstration of the transforming power of Jesus’ forgiveness.
 But here is one more for good measure.

 Years later the blind prophet Ahijah spoke to Jeroboam’s wife: Go, tell Jeroboam, the rebel king of the divided nation of Israel, This is what the Lord God of Israel says: “I raised you up from among the people and made you ruler over my people Israel.
 I tore the kingdom away from the Davidic dynasty and gave it to you.
-But you are not like my servant David, who kept my commandments and followed me wholeheartedly by doing only what I approve.”19 Though the incident remains in Scripture for the boy Jesus’ benefit (and ours), it has been removed entirely, though justly and righteously, from his “rememory” of David’s life.
+But you are not like my servant David, who kept my commandments and followed me wholeheartedly by doing only what I approve.”
+Though the incident remains in Scripture for the boy Jesus’ benefit (and ours), it has been removed entirely, though justly and righteously, from his “rememory” of David’s life.

 Addendum: February 23, 2020